dalmo1991/superflexPy/doc/demo.rst

 .. image:: pics/demo/SingleUnit.png
    :align: center

-The elements of the unit can be re-set to their initial state
+If we wish to re-run the model, the elements of the unit can be re-set to their initial state

 .. literalinclude:: demo_code.py
    :language: python